thinthazin96/OpenSSL/OpenSSL_Report.md

 Neighbor created a secret message, “I don’t know how to bake cookies” and stored it in a secret file.
 In an asymmetric algorithm, not only encryption and decryption but also need to sign and verify signatures in files.
 Since it is not a good practice to sign the message using a private key directly, encrypt the private key with password and sign the message using that private key.

 <ul>
-  <li>Openssl rsa -in keypairN.pem -des3 -out privatekeyN.pem = Neighbor separate the private key from keypairN.pem and store it in privatekeyN.pem using RSA DES3 encryption.</li>
+  <li><i>Openssl rsa -in keypairN.pem -des3 -out privatekeyN.pem</i> = Neighbor separate the private key from keypairN.pem and store it in privatekeyN.pem using RSA DES3 encryption.</li>
-  <li>Openssl rsautl -sign -in secret -out signed -inkey privatekeyN.pem =  neighbor sign the secret message using privatekeyN.pem and stored in a singed file.</li>
+  <li><i>Openssl rsautl -sign -in secret -out signed -inkey privatekeyN.pem</i> =  neighbor sign the secret message using privatekeyN.pem and stored in a singed file.</li>

   ![Task 3](Task-3b1.jpg)

-  <li>cp /root/Neighbor/signed signed = copy signed from Neighbor and store in another file called signed.</li>
+  <li><i>cp /root/Neighbor/signed signed</i> = copy signed from Neighbor and store in another file called signed.</li>
 </ul>

 ### c.
 Decrypt the secret of your neighbor.
 Now I am going to decrypt my neighbor's secret.
 First, I am going to verify whether the signed file belongs to my neighbor using the public he gave me.

 <ul>
-  <li>Openssl rsautl -verify -in signed -out singedFile -inkey publickeyN.pe -pubin = verify the signed file using publickeyN.pem and stored in signedFile </li>
+  <li><i>Openssl rsautl -verify -in signed -out singedFile -inkey publickeyN.pe -pubin</i> = verify the signed file using publickeyN.pem and stored in signedFile </li>
 </ul>

 Once it was verified, I got my neighbor's secret “I don’t know how to bake cookies”.